salesforce/lwc/docs/proposals/0104-design-systems.md

 #### Cons:

-* Relies on a side-channel ad-hoc communication between the different files via query parameters.
+* Relies on a side-channel ad-hoc communication between the HTML file and design system plugin.

 ## Resolution